April 15, 2026

 Not Sure Where You Stand?
 Let's Find Out Together.

 If something about your firing does not feel right, it may not be.
-California law gives employees strong protections.
-In fact, many people who called us without certainty turned out to have a very strong case.
+California law gives employees strong protections, and many people who reached out to Frontier Law Center without certainty turned out to have a very strong case.

 There is no shame in asking whether your situation qualifies.
-Every consultation at Frontier Law Center starts with a real conversation.
-You tell us what happened, and we give you a straight answer about what we see and what your options are.
+Every consultation at Frontier Law Center starts with a real conversation, not a form or a checklist.
+You walk us through what happened, and we give you a straight answer about what we see, what the law says, and what your options are from here.
 There is no cost, no pressure, and no obligation.
 If we move forward together, we work on a contingency basis, which means we do not get paid unless you do.

 Call to schedule Your Free Consultation